claytonkb/sbc/README.md

 This file introduces the inputs and outputs for the SBC circuits we will build.
 It introduces the VAR element which can be used to drive an 8-bit value.
 To increase the output value of the VAR element, click the upper button.
 To decrease it, click the lower button.

-You must press Ctl+K to start the clocks before the counters will respond to button-presses.
+Note: You must press Ctl+K to start the clocks before the counters will respond to button-presses.
 Also, you may need to press Ctl+1 (numeric) to manipulate the buttons.

 It introduces the DISPH element which can drive two 7-segment displays showing an 8-bit hex value.